HananeBendisari/ArtVault/docs/README-project.md

 Artist Wallet (on-chain)
 ```

 ArtVault enables clients to initiate milestone-based projects, where funds are held securely and released progressively as each milestone is validated.
+Rule-based compliance checks (e.g., KYC or fraud rules) and dispute flows are supported when needed.
 Validation can be manual (validator approval), automatic (oracle or timed triggers), or fallback-based.

 By integrating with Forte's fiat and compliance infrastructure, ArtVault eliminates the need for clients to directly handle crypto.
 Payments can start in fiat (via FortePay), then be converted off-chain into ETH or stablecoins for secure on-chain execution.